jessicaldale/manager-readme/README.md

 For local chats, I really enjoy walking 1:1s; for remote chats, I have a difficult time focusing unless I can see your face over video.
 This is only a minimum though, and not a maximum!
 I prefer to have separate meetings scheduled for agenda-driven chats (e.g. goals, reviewing 360 feedback, etc.) so that we still have room for more timely 1:1 chat.

 While I have a preference to meeting for 30 minutes every week, the length, frequency, and medium are up to you.
 To start, I will book us time to meet for 1 hour once a week.
-Additionally, I will have Office Hours scheduled every Tuesday from 12 to 2pm - this time slot is only available to my direct reports.
-If you want to have an additional 1-on-1 during an off-week, feel free to book this time with no guilt.
 As mentioned before, this is not the only time you can reach me - if there is ever something on your mind, please reach out.
 If I am busy, I will find time for you.

 If you don't like the cadance of our 1-on-1's, please let me know, and I am happy to adjust.
 The same goes for timing that works best for you - anything I can do to prevent [unnecessary context switching](https://blog.trello.com/why-context-switching-ruins-productivity).
 As mentioned before, 1-on-1's are your time with me - and if you want to skip a 1-on-1, or cut one short, that is completely fine.